South Metropolitan TAFE

-South Metropolitan TAFE won the Australian Defence Industry Awards 2022 'Academic Institution of the Year' award in 2022, and the WA Training Awards 'Large Training Provider of the Year 2022'.
+South Metropolitan TAFE won the Australian Defence Industry Awards 2022 Academic Institution of the Year award, and the WA Training Awards Large Training Provider of the Year 2022.

 Courses

 South Metropolitan TAFE award courses adhere to the Australian Quality Training Framework (AQTF), which establishes standard titles and levels for courses across Australia.
 Qualifications offered at South Metropolitan TAFE range from Certificate 1 level through to Advanced Diploma, as well as short courses, skill sets and customised training for business.
 The TAFE also has university pathway arrangements through Curtin University and Murdoch University.

-South Metropolitan TAFE's training covers a range of industry training areas, including: